• Skip to primary navigation

 USA

-Sourabh Sangle is a PhD candidate in the Mechanical Engineering department at Texas A&M. Sourabh Sangle holds a bachelor’s degree from Birla Institute of Technology & Science (BITS) Pilani, India.
-His current research focuses on ‘Cyber-Physical System integrity and security with electro-mechanical impedance’.
-His work titled ‘High-frequency Modal Synthesis for Impedance Measurements’, showcases the implementation of electromechanical impedance measurements for unique part identification and physically informed structural health monitoring.
+Dr. Sangle received his PhD from the J. Mike Walker ’66 Department Mechanical Engineering at Texas A&M University.
+He holds a bachelor’s degree from Birla Institute of Technology & Science (BITS) Pilani, India.
+His research focused on Cyber-Physical System integrity and security with electro-mechanical impedance.
+His work titled “High-frequency Modal Synthesis for Impedance Measurements”, showcases the implementation of electromechanical impedance measurements for unique part identification and physically informed structural health monitoring.
+His work was funded by the National Science Foundation.

 LinkedIn